 “I really have to open my mind and think: Just because I would feel that way in a certain situation doesn’t mean that somebody else will feel the same way.
 This made me try to see things through the position of this young boy who is clearly different from me and accept that as being just his way of doing things.”

-Another participant emphasizes this effect: “The discussions helped all of us see them in a different light from what we read on our own.
-And you take those conversations and you bring them back into your work environment, you look at something and, then you discuss something with your team, and you [realize], ‘Oh, okay, I could look at it this way also.’”
+Another participant emphasizes this effect: “The discussions helped all of us see [the stories] in a different light from what we read on our own.
+And you take those conversations and you bring them back into your work environment, you look at something and, then you discuss something with your team, and you [realize], ‘Oh!
+I could look at it this way also.’”